 Even if your campaign is running, that doesn't necessarily mean it will get impressions right away.
 It's good idea wait a full day before assuming a campaign won't get any volume.
 If it still isn't getting impressions after a day or so, the issue could be related to optimization.
 Usually, this means your targets are too narrow, your bids are too low, and/or your campaign settings are too restricted.

-On the settings pages of your Pops campaigns, view the Potential Daily Reach indicator to view an estimated range of maximum impressions your campaign is eligible to receive per day based on your Geographic Targets, Platform & Device Targets, Base CPV Bid, and Conversion Boost℠: Quality Tiers℠ sliders.
+On the settings pages of your Pops campaigns, view the Potential Daily Reach indicator to view an estimated range of maximum impressions your campaign is eligible to receive per day based on your Geographic Targets, Platform & Device Targets, Default Base CPV, and Conversion Boost℠: Quality Tiers℠ sliders.
 With Conversion Boost℠: Quality Tiers℠, our machine-learning algorithm intelligently categorizes your traffic into three Quality Tiers based on your conversion likelihood.
 Customize your bids for each tier depending on the traffic you want.